lit/lit.dev/packages/lit-dev-content/site/docs/localization/overview.md

 msg('Hello World')
 ```

-### Id generation
+### ID generation

-The following content affects id generation:
+The following content affects ID generation:

 - String content
 - HTML markup
 - The position of expressions
 - Whether the string is tagged with `html`

-The following content **does not** affect id generation:
+The following content **does not** affect ID generation:

 - The code inside an expression
 - The computed value of an expression
 - Descriptions
 - File location

-For example, all of these messages share the same id:
+For example, all of these messages share the same ID:

 ```js
 msg(html`Hello <b>${name}</b>`);